FREQUENTLY ASKED SKYDIVING QUESTIONS

 Visit our “Learn to Skydive” web page that explains everything you need to know about learning to skydive.

-You do need to be in good health to do the AFF program.
-Less than 230lbs and be able to jump off a table or chair, land-tuck-and-roll on your own.
+You need to be in good health to complete the AFF program.
+You must weight less than 230 lbs (because of gear limitations) and be able to jump off a table or chair, then land-tuck-and-roll on your own.
 If you have any physical limitations, then please let us know.

 Ground school will cover all required emergency procedures and all the fundamentals of piloting your canopy for a safe and accurate landing at the drop zone.